Let’s be real here: establishing breastfeeding can be a challenge, whatever your breasts are like.

 - If what you’re after instead is just friendly advice or moral support, you can turn to the other mamas in the Peanut community – we’re here all night!

-The idea that it’s always harder to breastfeed with large or heavy breasts is a total misconception, but there are some things to be aware of.
-First off, while you’re learning to nurse, big boobs can make it harder to see what you’re doing.
-The advice for feeding newborns is “tummy to mummy, nipple to nose”.
-But when you can’t see your own nipple from above, it’s harder to guide your baby in.
+The idea that it’s always harder to breastfeed with large or heavy breasts doesn’t hold true forever, but there’s no doubt it can be difficult for new moms.
+Big boobs can make it harder to see what you’re doing when you’re first learning to nurse.
+Typically the advice for feeding newborns is “tummy to mummy, nipple to nose,” but when you can’t see your own nipple from above, it’s harder to guide your baby in.